sttp-book/sttp-book/chapters/testing-techniques/boundary-testing.md

 Each variable has an additional row for the typical (in-) values.
 These are used when testing the other boundary.

-Each column that corresponds to a test case has two colored cells.
+Each column that corresponds to a test case has two coloured cells.
-In the colored cells you have to fill in the correct values.
+In the coloured cells you have to fill in the correct values.
 Each of these pairs of values will then give a test case.
-If we implement all the test cases that the domain matrix gives us, we exerise each boundary both for the on- and off-point independent of the other parameters.
+If we implement all the test cases that the domain matrix gives us, we exercise each boundary both for the on- and off-point independent of the other parameters.

 Let us walk through another example: